-This is a decent promo APR, but it’s outshined by those of other providers.
+Promo APRs are a maximum of 12 months.
 It’s relatively easy to find a promo APR of 15 to 18 months elsewhere.

 If you want to take advantage of a PenFed promo APR, be very cautious about spending with your card.
 If you make a balance transfer, you lose your grace period on new purchases.

 The only way to avoid interest is to pay off all of your balances — including transfers — in full by the due date.
 Other providers might separate your transfers and purchases, charging interest on purchases only if you don’t pay them off.